Overview

 Why it's done

-Doctors may consider a pancreas transplant for people with any of the following:
+Healthcare professionals may consider a pancreas transplant for people with any of the following:

-- Frequent insulin reactions
+- Frequent insulin reactions.

-- Severe kidney damage
+- Severe kidney damage.

 -

 Combined kidney-pancreas transplant.
-Surgeons often may perform combined (simultaneous) kidney-pancreas transplants for people with diabetes who have or are at risk of kidney failure.
-Most pancreas transplants are done at the same time as a kidney transplant.
+Surgeons often do a pancreas transplant at the same time as a kidney transplant for people with diabetes who have or are at risk of kidney failure.
+This is called a combined or simultaneous kidney-pancreas transplant.

 -